oksmoke21/lottery-application/README.md

 Configure your preferred network in hardhat.config.js

 Deploying smart contracts =>
-1) Run the script inside deploy folder as npx hardhat run deploy/00-deploy-lottery.js --network <whichever network you choose>
+1) Run the script inside deploy folder as npx hardhat run deploy/00-deploy-lottery.js --network < network of your choice >
 2) The contract address and abi will be updated in lotteryContract.json

 Testing smart contracts =>
-1) Run the script inside test folder as npx hardhat test --network <whichever network you choose>
+1) Run the script inside test folder as npx hardhat test --network < network of your choice >
 2) All desirable test parameters will be reflected in console

 SERVER: